Eligibility To Train

 - Irish Association of Humanistic and Integrative Psychotherapy (IAHIP)

 - UK Council for Psychotherapy (UKCP)

 - Clinical & Counselling Psychologists: In final year of training are acceptable with letter of recommendation from their supervisor.

-- Art Psychotherapists and Occupational Therapists: Registered with HCPC plus mental health training and working in a mental health setting may be accepted.
+- Art Psychotherapists and Occupational Therapists: Registered with HCPC plus mental health training and substantial experience of working in a mental health setting may be accepted.